CDC cites obesity as culprit for hospitalizing children with COVID-19 - NewsBreak

 CDC cites obesity as culprit for hospitalizing children with COVID-19

-Childhood obesity in America was already putting children at risk for poor health, now it’s hospitalizing children and adolescents who have contracted coronavirus.

-In a study released by the Centers for Disease Control and Prevention , researchers found approximately two-thirds of COVID-19 patients aged 12-17 were obese, and the length of stay in the hospital was twice that of non-obese adolescents.COVID-19, nurse shortage shutting down Kansas hospital’s ICU
+In a study released by the Centers for Disease Control and Prevention , researchers found approximately two-thirds of COVID-19 patients aged 12-17 were obese, and the length of stay in the hospital was twice that of non-obese adolescents.Can you test positive for two COVID variants at once?

 The CDC found that children with an underlying condition — 34.7% — were also more likely to be admitted to the intensive care unit than children without an underlying condition (23.9%).